Common Mistakes First-Time Authors Make (And How to Avoid Them)

 9. Expecting Immediate Acceptance

 Multiple revision rounds are common in scholarly publishing.
-Revisions form part of the quality assurance process.
+Revisions form part of the quality assurance and evaluation process.

 Final Remarks